The most notorious pest on the block, raccoons are the largest member of the procyonid family.

 What do raccoons eat?
-Raccoon diet is highly flexible.
+Raccoon diet is highly flexible, they’ll eat almost anything.
 As you may have experienced, they eat fruits and plants – often grown in human gardens or farms.
 They’ll also rummage through garbage cans for a cheap meal, even without the opposable thumbs required to lift the lid.
 They can also grow quite large, as mentioned in racoon facts.

-The best technique to get rid of raccoons is being proactive, preventing raccoon problems before they’re uncontrollable.
+The best technique to get rid of raccoons and prevent raccoon damage is being proactive, preventing raccoon problems before they’re uncontrollable.
 This can be done through limiting access to foods, shelter, and water in and around your home.

 Raccoon removal can also come in the form of exclusion, encouraging the pests to naturally find their way out of your home.
 Plus, there are strict trapping regulations surrounding raccoons in Ontario, which requires a special trapping license.
 But because raccoons can carry diseases – including rabies – this step is still best left to a wildlife control service once the raccoon infestation is identified.